yonglehou/Conduit/readme.md

     AccountConduit conduit = new AccountConduit(bus);
     conduit.Open();

-This is a bare bones example of how to create a simple distributed Conduit system.
-More sample and functionality to come soon.
-Expect the base protocol to include more common functionality to support common needs required when writing distributed services.
+This is an example of how to create a simple distributed system using Conduit.
+More samples and functionality to come soon.
+The base protocol will evolve to include more functionality to support the needs required from building distributed services.